 It's a UX World and I'm Just Coding In It - Joe Dallacqua

 UX and Development don’t always seem to go hand-in-hand.
 More often than not there is a struggle between UX ideas and concepts, and practical Developmental application.
 By adopting some simple UX principles, and viewing your work through a UX lens, the struggle of these two opposing forces can become a genuine collaboration.
 We’ll explore some of the principles that UX designers often use when approaching a problem, and dive in to how to apply those to your code, your applications, and even your interactions with UX designers and product owners.
 My hope is that at the end of this session, you’ll feel confident in collaborating with UX designers and other resources – allowing you to cut down significantly on iteration and rework while bringing your own ideas to the table.

-Marketing Your Tech Biz - Mark Canon, Johnathan David Lewis, Craig Berry, Adam Greenwod, Chris Moore
+Branding Your Tech Biz - Mark Canon, Johnathan David Lewis, Craig Berry, Adam Greenhood, Chris Moore

 Disrupting the Hiring Process Innovate + Educate's Solution to Finding Your Next Superstar Employee - Stephen Yadzinski